min2ha/ukwa-site/content/target/48945/index.en.md

   "subject": "Political Action and Communication"
 }

-# Demo at UoB against Trump's #MuslimBan and UK Complicity on Facebook

 A demo organised at short notice in response to US President Donald Trump's #MUSLIMBAN in Bristol at 12pm on Monday 3/02/2017.
 This demonstration was part of a network of nationwide protests - https://www.facebook.com/events/359732827741189/